Museum und Park Kalkriese

 From Excavations to the Museum

 More than 2,000 years after the battle between Romans and Germanic tribes, Kalkriese is still a special place.
-Today, the site can look back on more than 20 years of scientific examinations of the Varus Battle, and year after year archaeological research provides new insights into this tragical event.
+Today, the site can look back on almost 30 years of scientific examinations of the Varus Battle, and year after year archaeological research provides new insights into this tragical event.

 However, Kalkriese is not only a spectacular site, but also an archaeological monument, whose characteristics and scope pose hitherto unknown challenges to scientific research and historical heritage preservation.
 Therefore, many universities and research facilities from various disciplines are involved in the site’s examinations.